lucapompei/WebServerTemplate/README.md

 Usage
 -------

-Clone or download the maven project and start the customization.
+Clone or download the maven project and start its customization.

 License